-Just finished worming my way through the maze of hidden wonders that constitutes Peter Wohlleben’s bestseller: The Hidden Life of Trees.
-It’s take me some weeks to get to the middle of it and back out again to where I started, by which, I’m not implying that it was a dull ride – far from it!
+Just finished worming my way through the maze of hidden wonders that constitutes Peter Wohlleben’s savvy bestseller: The Hidden Life of Trees.
+It’s taken me some weeks to get to the middle of it and back out again to where I started, by which, I’m not implying that it was a dull ride – far from it!
 This is a book to savour – to be chewed through slowly, bit by bit, being sure to miss nothing!

 For several weeks, I have fed upon this book; it has been everywhere with me!
 Everytime I have set foot outside my cave, I’ve been in the company of Wohlleben’s words.
 Every time I’ve had a minute to spare, I’ve sat down and absorbed another two or three pages.
 And the rest of the time?
 The rest of the time, I’ve been bouncing around my hometown, and the villages beyond (sometimes, even as far afield as Shropshire) examining roots and tree trunks.
 Just take a look at these beauties!

 I’ve captured trees under attack from all kinds of beasts and man (i.e. all beasts).
 Trees with their bark peeled off, their tops lopped off, their insides consumed, arms twisted, and skin infected.

 And, on in every paragraph of the savviest book about trees of all time, I’ve seen analogies between all things woody and all things weird and wonky – my smile, for example!

 Take this quote, with reference to beech trees: ‘Apparently, the trees synchronise their performance so that they all equally successful.’ (p.15) The total antithesis of the modern workplace, in which the self-promoted stretch out their executive branches to starve the meek of any sunlight!